as-ws22/website/docs/course-syllabus.md

 -   fit and evaluate linear and logistic regression models to make predictions.
 -   perform simulation-based inference using randomization and bootstrapping.
 -   use traditional statistical methods to test hypothesis.
+-   apply Bayes' theorem, the foundation of Bayesian statistics.

 ---

 ## Where to get help

 - If you have a question during lecture, feel free to ask it!
-- Outside of class, any general questions about course content or assignments should be posted on the Moodle course forum.
+- Outside of class, any general questions about course content or assignments should be posted on the [Moodle course forum](https://e-learning.hdm-stuttgart.de/moodle/mod/forum/view.php?id=266446).
 - Emails should be reserved for questions not appropriate for the public forum. **If you email me, please include the name of our course in the subject line.**

 Check out the [Support](course-support.md) page for more resources.